Hunger in the Wilderness: A Lenten Journey with Mark

 <span data-mce-type=”bookmark” style=”display: inline-block; width: 0px; overflow: hidden; line-height: 0;” class=”mce_SELRES_start”>?</span>

-This year’s ELCA World Hunger Drive features a daily devotion with Pastor Keith!
+As you know, this year’s ELCA World Hunger Drive features a daily devotion – for all 40 days of Lent, with Pastor Keith!

-Last year we raised $3,147.28 to alleviate world hunger.
-So far this year, we have raised $400!
-In addition, a family will match 10% of what is collected during Lent.
+Last year, Zion raised $3,147.28 to alleviate world hunger.
+So far this year, we have raised $3,135!
+In addition, a family has made a commitment to match 10% of what is donated during Lent.
 Encourage their generosity, with yours!
+THANK YOU for your generous donations to combat world hunger!

-This brief video is the Lenten Devotion for the Tenth Day of Lent, Saturday, February 27, 2021.
+This brief video is the Lenten Devotion for the Twenty-Sixth Day of Lent, Thursday, March 18, 2021.

 The Question of the Day helps prepare you for next Sunday’s focus text in worship.
 These questions are posted here each day offering an opportunity for discussion.
 (Just click in the title of this post and you will be taken to the discussion window.)
 Try it out for a week and see how Jesus will use your time of pondering upon God’s word to deepen your faith.